lettier/lettier.github.io/posts/2017-08-30-haskell-gtk-video-player.markdown

 ## The code

 We are now setup to implement Movie Monad.
-You can either delete the source files and recreate it them or just follow along.
+You can either delete the source files and recreate them or just follow along.

 ### Paths_movie_monad.hs